Intersegment Sales

 The Chemical division produces and sells petrochemicals, whereas the Upstream division inspects and churns out natural gas and crude oil.
 The Downstream division generates its revenue by selling petroleum products.

-During the fiscal year of 2020, $27.4 billion was reported as intersegmental revenue out of the total segment sales of $140.89 by the Downstream Division.
+During the fiscal year 2020, the downstream division reported $27.4 billion as intersegmental revenue out of the total segment sales of $140.89.

 These intersegmental sales resulted from the Chemical division getting its raw materials from the Downstream division for the production of petrochemicals.

-The raw materials were purchased from within the company by the Chemical division rather than an external party due to the higher cost of external raw materials.
+The chemical division purchased the raw materials from within the company rather than an external party due to the higher cost of external raw materials.

-Since Exxon controls the entire process of production as well as delivery, they can go through this process in the most cost-efficient manner possible.
-Thus, they have an extensive grip over their structures due to inter-segment sales.
+Since Exxon controls the entire production and delivery process, it can do this in the most cost-efficient manner possible.
+Thus, due to inter-segment sales, it has an extensive grip over its structures.

 Intersegment Sales FAQs